mulderp/stock_tracker/README.md

 This project uses the Yahoo Finance API to get some parameters of a stock and stores it in the database.

+# Install

+You need to install the node modules (db connection, ORM, express, ... ) with:

+    $ npm install

 # Usage

 First, run the latest migrations on the SQLite database: